-The Commercial Vehicle Safety Alliance has moved the dates of its International Roadcheck inspection blitz from the first week in June to the first week in May – May 4-6, to be precise.
-This year, vehicle lighting is one of the areas inspectors will pay special attention to.
+In 2021, the Commercial Vehicle Safety Alliance moved the dates of its International Roadcheck inspection blitz from the first week in June to the first week in May.
+Vehicle lighting was one of the areas inspectors paid special attention to.

 That’s not surprising.
 Lighting problems account for six out of 25, or 24%, of the most common vehicle violations found at roadside.
 Data from the Federal Motor Carrier Safety Administration shows the top violation, “inoperable required lamp - 393.9” appeared more than 312,000 times last year.
 It accounted for 12.2% of all vehicle violations and 4.4% of all out-of-service vehicle violations.

 Considering all possible lighting-related violations issued in fiscal 2020, one in four vehicles chosen for inspection (25.3%) was issued a lighting-related violation.
 Slightly more than one in seven out-of-service violations (16.4%) was lighting-related.